April 21, 2016

-If you are employed in or would like to work in one of the following facets of criminal justice, an SNHU online master's degree in the subject will be particularly helpful for taking your career to the next level:
+If you are employed in or would like to work in one of the following facets of criminal justice, an online master's degree in the subject should be particularly helpful for taking your career to the next level:

 While these specific areas are great fits for this degree, they are by no means the only options when you consider what can you do with a master's in criminal justice.
 Most any facet of the criminal justice field can benefit from the critical thinking, decision-making and leadership skills that you'll gain in pursuit of your degree, not to mention the knowledge of current theories and best practices laid forth by industry leaders.